 3. Game Management

 While this is primarily the responsibility of the Referee, excellent game management is a function of crew dynamics.
 When the crew communicates with each other well, the game is usually well managed.
 Proper game management starts well before the game by reviewing video of the teams playing that week, learning tendencies, who problem players might be, who the star players are and other things.
 A good pre-game conference in the locker room is essential.
+Once the crew steps onto the field, we are being evaluated by coaching staff, players, and fans.
+Does your crew stand around and chit chat or is it involved?
 A crew that is active in pre-game on field warmups by getting physically and mentally ready, taking snaps, dealing with equipment issues, formation issues, etc. will likely have a well managed game.
 It also includes game awareness of critical or not critical situations and officiating accordingly.